Why Images Still Dominate Web Performance

 - LCP candidates

-Prevent Layout Shifts (CLS)
+Prevent layout shifts (CLS)

+Always define width and height attributes, or a CSS aspect-ratio, to reserve layout space before the image loads.
 CLS penalties often stem from image dimension neglect — not file size.

 6. Image Optimization and Core Web Vitals